 Here is a selection of topics that might interest you.
 These represent where I want to go with this website; over time, it will fill up with more information.
 If you are looking for something else, try the search area at the top of every page in the right-hand corner.

 - Horse nutrition

 - Corneal ulcers in horses

-P.S. – this site is a work in progress and several topics are missing detailed material at this moment though most topics have something.
+P.S. – this site is a work in progress, and several topics are missing detailed material, though most topics have something.
 I have plenty of time in the future to add material.
-If you really want me to write about something sooner, just put in a request through the forums (after becoming a member).
+If you want me to write about something sooner, request it in the forums (after becoming a member).